-- (1) CUSTOMER Segmentation HOW do you determine your STUDENT and stakeholder groups and market segments?
-HOW do you - use information on Students, markets, and product offerings to identify current and anticipate future STUDENT groups and market SEGMENTS; and - determine which STUDENTS, STUDENT groups, and market SEGMENTS to emphasize and pursue for operational growth? - (2) Product Offerings HOW do you determine educational and program offerings?
-HOW do you - determine STUDENT and STAKEHOLDER and market needs and requirements for educational and program offerings and services; - identify and adapt Educational and program offerings to meet the requirements and exceed the expectations of your STUDENT groups and market SEGMENTS; and - identify and adapt educational and program offerings to enter new markets, to attract new STUDENTS, and to create opportunities to expand relationships with current STUDENTS, as appropriate?
+- (1) CUSTOMER Segmentation HOW do you determine your CUSTOMER groups and market segments?
+HOW do you - use information on customers, markets, and product offerings to identify current and anticipate future CUSTOMER groups and market SEGMENTS; and - determine which CUSTOMERS, CUSTOMER groups, and market SEGMENTS to emphasize and pursue for business growth? - (2) Product Offerings HOW do you determine product offerings?
+HOW do you - determine CUSTOMER and market needs and requirements for product offerings and services; - identify and adapt product offerings to meet the requirements and exceed the expectations of your CUSTOMER groups and market SEGMENTS; and - identify and adapt product offerings to enter new markets, to attract new CUSTOMERS, and to create opportunities to expand relationships with current CUSTOMERS, as appropriate?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 46-53).